amnapir/amnapir.github.io/content/project/HMIS/index.md

 ---
-title: Architectural Framework for Hospital Management Information System based on Internet of Things
+title: Other Projects
-#summary: An example of using the in-built project page.
+# summary: An example of using the in-built project page.
-#tags:
+# tags:
 #  - Deep Learning
 # date: '2016-04-27T00:00:00Z'